Let’s stop pretending that an arbitrary date is necessary

-Change happens when you first begin to acknowledge not that you will one day quit using drugs (or whatever change applies to you); change happens when you see that today—right now—you are not using.
+Change happens not when you first begin to acknowledge that you will one day quit using drugs (or whatever change applies to you), but that that today—right now—you are not using.

 “Okay fine,” you say.
 “But how do I keep that going?”

 Transformative life change doesn’t happen overnight.
 Except it does.
-A stream of one overnight over the next pile up.
-You look back and consider your past and people tell you, “You’ve really changed.”
+A stream of one overnight following the next can add up.
+You look back and consider your past and see how far you’ve come.
+People tell you, “You’ve really changed.”